odoo/odoo/doc/reference/views.rst

     dialog, ``cancel`` to close the dialog without saving.

 ``field``
-  renders (and allow edition of, possibly) a single field of the current record.
+  renders (and allow editing of, possibly) a single field of the current record.
 Using several times a field in a form view is supported and the fields can receive different values for modifiers 'invisible' and 'readonly'.
 However, the behavior is not guaranteed when several fields exist with different values